evanthompson/demos/RDBMSDemo/README.txt

-Demonstration of knowledge of relational databases:
+A demonstration of my knowledge of relational databases:
-This example was an project completed in a relational database management systems course.
-It was a group assignemnt, so I cannot take full credit for our work.
+This example was a project completed in a relational database management systems course.
+It was a group assignemnt, so I cannot take full credit for this work.

-The project was done in visio and DB2.
-Submitted by Evan Thompson and Mike Martino

 Notes about the Project:
 I would recommend just opening the .db2 file in a generic editor, instead of